telerik/winforms-docs/gridview/hierarchical-grid/self-referencing-hierarchy.md

 {{endregion}}

->note You can use the __TableElement.ShowSelfReferenceLines__ property to show lines that are connecting the parent/child rows.
+>tip You can use the __TableElement.ShowSelfReferenceLines__ property to show lines that are connecting the parent/child rows.
 >